shadowspawn/forest-arborist/notes.md

   * move manifest to .arm folder?
   * manifest list
   * handle clone with no default manifest and no manifest specified
-* support pinning via a command, and unpinning
+* support pinning via a command, and unpinning (have not done getRevision for hg yet)
 * support locking via a command, and unlocking ?
 * something to check for merges already in progress etc, check, pure expectedProtocols
 * config edit (see git)